Skip to Content

 Toning is not overly complicated, but it is surprisingly easy to mess up.
 As a result, we recommend getting a professional hairdresser to apply toner to your hair.

-If you apply toner yourself, you may mess up how much toner needs to be in your hair.
-Unfortunately, messing up the amount of toner can lead to it turning grey.
+If you apply toner yourself, you may mess up how much toner needs to be on your hair.

 Your hair can also turn grey if you leave toning shampoos and conditioners on your hair too long.
-This process happens because the toner is doing its job more than required.
+This happens because the toner is working longer than needed.

 Your toner may also turn your hair grey if you apply too much product.
-If you notice your hair has a grey tinge or turns completely grey, it means you applied more toner than required.
+If you notice a grey tinge or your hair turns completely grey, it can mean the toner sat too long, grabbed too fast, or was applied too heavily.

-If this happens, you will want to remove it so that you are not stuck with grey hair for several weeks.
+If this happens, you may want to remove the excess tone so that you are not stuck with grey hair for several weeks.
 Fortunately, there are a few options available to you.

-Toner Tuned My Hair Grey, How Can I Fix It?
+Toner Turned My Hair Grey, How Can I Fix It?

 You may want to call your stylist the second you notice your hair is grey after a toning treatment.

-But before hitting speed dial, check out the available options below to get rid of the grey tones after toner at home.
+But before hitting speed dial, check out the options below to reduce the grey tones at home.

 1. Wash-Out Method – Best & Easiest Option

-If your hair turns grey after using toner, wait it out as long as possible.
-You will get back the hue you had before toning after a few washes and rinses, and this method doesn’t require you to apply products or chemicals to your tresses (so no damage!)
+If your hair looks grey after using toner, wait it out as long as possible.
+You will get back the hue you had before toning after a few washes and rinses, and this method doesn’t require you to apply products or chemicals to your tresses (so no damage!).

 However, you may not have time to wait a few days or weeks for your hair to return to its typical state.
-If you have a wedding or other significant event, there are ways to remove the grey tones ASAP.
+If you have a wedding or other significant event, there are ways to reduce the grey tones fast.

 2. The Clarifying Shampoo Method – Best Quick Solution

-If toner turns your hair grey, you can use a clarifying shampoo to remove excess toner in your hair.
-As the name suggests, clarifying shampoo helps to rinse away buildup, dead skin, and products from hair.
+You can use a clarifying shampoo to help remove excess toner in your hair.
+As the name suggests, clarifying shampoo helps rinse away buildup, dead skin, and product residue from hair.

-Some clarifying shampoos are more robust than others, so use caution and do not use them for more than a few days.
+Some clarifying shampoos are stronger than others, so use caution and do not use them for more than a few days.

 To use a clarifying shampoo:

-- Scrub your hair thoroughly and let the shampoo sit.
+3. Scrub your hair thoroughly and let the lather sit.

-- After three minutes, rinse your hair and repeat the process if needed.
-The number of times you need to repeat this process depends on how grey your hair turns.
+4. After three minutes, rinse your hair and repeat the process if needed.
+The number of times you repeat depends on how grey your hair looks.

-Once you finish, you can apply the conditioner before rinsing again and exiting the shower.
-Apply a leave-in conditioner to ensure your hair does not become dehydrated.
+Once you finish, apply conditioner before rinsing again and exiting the shower.
+Apply a leave-in conditioner to help prevent dehydration.

 3. Anti-Dandruff Shampoo – Best for Scalp Health

-Even if you don’t have dandruff, an anti-dandruff shampoo efficiently removes toner from your hair.
+Even if you don’t have dandruff, an anti-dandruff shampoo can help remove toner from your hair.

-Alternatively, if you have healthy hair and no clarifying shampoo, you can use shampoo with sulfates to remove excess toner.
+Alternatively, if you have no clarifying shampoo, you can use shampoo with sulfates to help fade excess toner.

 Unfortunately, this method may dry your hair, but sulfate shampoos are easy to find and may cost less than clarifying shampoos.

-Shampoo with sulfates will fade the grey toner in your hair.
-You will need to apply the shampoo for a few consecutive days.
-You can also add baking soda with the shampoo for faster results.
+Shampoo with sulfates may fade the grey tone in your hair.
+You will likely need to apply the shampoo for a few consecutive washes.

 If you want to try the sulfate shampoo method: